Wisconsin Cream City Chorus: History

-The chorus was member-controlled.
-Every member, singing or non-singing had an equal vote.

 Performances

 The WCCC produced two to four concerts annually.
 In addition to concerts, the chorus also performed at the Holiday Invitational Tournament and for memorial services, weddings, and commitment ceremonies.

 The Chorus's signature song was "I Love Myself Just the Way I Am", A Song of Affirmation by Jai Josefs.
 It was dedicated to the chorus in 1987 and was performed as the last song at every concert performance.